jacobwyke/vagrant-wordpress/README.md

 All config variables are exaplained in '[vagrant.config.rb](https://github.com/jacobwyke/vagrant-wordpress/blob/master/vagrant.config.rb)'.

-There are some additional variables you can change in the '[init.pp]()' file to change the database username/password that are created.
+There are some additional variables you can change in the '[/puppet/manifests/init.pp](https://github.com/jacobwyke/vagrant-wordpress/blob/master/puppet/manifests/init.pp)' file to change the database username/password that are created.

 By default a root mysql user will be setup with the password 'thisismypassword' and a database called 'wordpress' will be created with a username 'username' and default password of 'password'.